johnknoop/GracefulConsoleRunner/README.md

     gracePeriodSeconds: 30);
 ```

-In a message queue scenario, the pattern would be the same, where you first check for cancellation, and then wrap the message processing in a `BlockInterruption()` to make sure the message is processed and acknowledged without interruption.
+In a message bus scenario, the pattern would be the same, where you first check for cancellation, and then wrap the message processing in a `BlockInterruption()` to make sure the message is processed and acknowledged without interruption.